 When Does Student Loan Repayment Start?

-Your payments probably won’t begin right after the day the program ends.
 For the actual date, watch for a billing statement from your federal loan servicer.
 It’ll come at least 21 days before your first post-relief payment is due—and it’ll list the exact amount of that payment.
 If you want an estimate of the date and amount before the statement comes, start by logging in to your account.

 Will your student loan payments change?